AshkanYarmoradi/freepen/README.md

 - [ ] Add support for plugins and extensions
 - [ ] Create an API for third-party integrations
 - [ ] Implement advanced analytics and insights

+## Progressive Web App (PWA) Features

+freepen is designed as a Progressive Web App, providing a native app-like experience on both mobile and desktop devices.

+### Installation

+Users can install freepen as an app on their devices:

+- **iOS**: Open in Safari, tap the Share button, then "Add to Home Screen"
+- **Android**: Open in Chrome, tap the menu button, then "Add to Home Screen" or "Install App"
+- **Desktop**: Open in Chrome, Edge, or other supported browsers, and click the install icon in the address bar

+### Offline Support

+freepen provides basic functionality even when offline:

+- **Cached Content**: Previously loaded chat rooms and messages remain accessible
+- **Graceful Degradation**: Clear offline indicators and fallback UI
+- **Auto-Reconnect**: Automatically reconnects and syncs when connection is restored

+### Mobile Optimizations

+The mobile experience is enhanced with:

+- **Touch-Friendly UI**: Larger touch targets and intuitive gestures
+- **Responsive Animations**: Smooth transitions and feedback animations
+- **Adaptive Layout**: UI automatically adjusts to different screen sizes
+- **Performance Optimizations**: Reduced bundle size and optimized rendering for mobile devices

+### PWA Technical Details

+- **Service Worker**: Manages caching and offline functionality
+- **Web App Manifest**: Defines app appearance and behavior when installed
+- **Lighthouse Score**: Optimized for high performance, accessibility, and PWA scores

 ## Frequently Asked Questions